tomgade09/C-ADPIC-PTEM/docs/Simulation/README.md

 #### Input:
 `name` - name of [BField](./../BField/README.md) model; see docs for more info on the available models

-`args` - vector of arguments to create specified model; must have the appropriate number of arguments to instantiate a class of specified B model type
+`args` - vector of arguments to create specified model; must have the appropriate number of arguments to instantiate a class of specified B model type; see docs above for more info on the model required arguments

 `save` - specifies whether the data from the B model is added to the savefile; defaults to true and is best to leave this alone